russomi-labs/spring-boot-2-microservices/README.md

 ## Creeate the api and util library projects

-The api and util projects will be packaged as a library without a `main` application class.
+The `api` and `util` projects will be packaged as a library without a `main` application class.
+They contain code that is shared by the microservice projects.

 The Gradle `org.springframework.boot` and `io.spring.dependency-management` plugins are replaced with a `dependencyManagement` section: